Bessie Woodson Yancey: Life

-Far and wide where all may see

-Write the name of West Virginia,
+Woodson-Yancey never referred to herself as an "Affrilachian poet".
+Her work falls with-in the post-Harlem Renaissance, Great Depression-era body of artists and writers.

-Champion of Liberty!A review in the Negro History Bulletin, founded by her brother Carter G. Woodson, described the collection as aimed at "understanding life in its broadest aspects."
-Smith notes the influence of Paul Laurence Dunbar on Yancey's work; Yancey herself having written of him that 'When I ponder your great works/ I feel like an atom.'
-Smith notes, however, that:Yancey's work reaches beyond mere imitation of Dunbar, for her distinct difference in condition as an Affrilachian in the 1930s, rather than as an outsider to black southern culture like Dunbar, produces poetry intimately invested in questions of specific regional identity.Despite never publishing another book, Yancey continued to write poetry, letters, and editorials, which were published in newspapers.
-She wrote over 100 letters to the editor of local newspaper the Herald-Advertiser, eventually adopting pseudonyms on the advice of the editor.
+Despite never publishing another book, Yancey continued to write poetry, letters, and editorials, which were published in newspapers.
+She wrote more than 100 letters to the editor of local newspaper the Herald-Advertiser, eventually adopting pseudonyms on the advice of the editor.
 Yancey used her letters to comment on international events and civil rights, and to encourage desegregation.
 Though she received support for her 'mini-editorials,' "on at least one occasion [they] provoked an anonymous threat by a conservative reader."

-Bessie Woodson Yancey died in 1958, in the home of her brother Carter G. Woodson.
+Bessie Woodson Yancey died on January 11, 1958 of a stroke, in the home of her brother Carter G. Woodson.
+She is buried in Spring Hill Cemetery in Huntington, West Virginia.